EsriDE/urban-heat-risk-index/README.md

 ## Contributing

-We welcome contributions from the community.
+We welcome contributions from anyone and everyone.
+Please see our [guidelines for contributing](CONTRIBUTING.md).

 ## License